Terriao/OpenJND/README.md

 Because perceptual codecs and watermarking systems in active production still rely on foundational pixel-domain estimators for their simplicity, low latency, and codec-locality.
 JND is a domain where the newest model is rarely the right answer by default — different applications call for different generations of the lineage.

 **Which language should I start with?**
 For reproducing the numbers in the original papers, MATLAB.
-For integration into modern pipelines, Python.
-C++ only when latency is the binding constraint; verify it actually wins your case using `benchmarks/runtime.py`.
+For integration into modern pipelines and for fully open-source dependencies, Python.
+C++ only when latency is the binding constraint.

 **Why grayscale only?**
 The classic JND literature is luminance-channel-first; sticking to grayscale keeps the comparison clean.
 Colour-aware extensions are on the [roadmap](#roadmap).